 • Coffeehouse Performance Series

 • Movie Nights

 • Leland Air ~ plein air event

 • Fiber Festival

 • Holiday Artist's Market

-We welcome you to stop by the new Fishtown Welcome Center spring through fall, and to visit our website anytime – to see how you can help keep Fishtown thriving for future generations!
+Stop by the Fishtown Welcome Center spring through fall, and/or visit our website anytime to see how you can help keep Fishtown thriving for future generations!

 The Leland Report is an online diary for those that love the Leelanau peninsula!